Misconceptions

 6) Montessori pushes academics on children before they are ready:

-Any facility and director that is truly adhering to the Montessori Method would never push a child towards something.
+Any facility and director that is truly adhering to the basics of Montessori Methods would never push a child towards something.
 Children of the preschool age are ready to begin reading, writing, and doing mathematics with concrete materials.
 Children are interested in these materials and are naturally curious and become ready and willing to learn these concepts.

 7) Children are taught to sweep and clean to become servants: